AJMartel/bobuino/README.md

 atmega 1284 arduino compatible

 - rev1 (/v1backup)
-  U5 vcc and gnd are inverted !!!
+  .U5 vcc and gnd are inverted !!!
-  D1 & D2 light when inactive
+  .D1 & D2 light when inactive
-  1n4148 is missing between vcc and rst
+  .1n4148 is missing between vcc and rst
 - rev2
-  correct connection for U5, D1, D2 and D5
+  .correct connection for U5, D1, D2 and D5